 |Vice President of Sales||$161,515|

-How Does a Digital Marketer Salary Vary Depending on Experience?
+How Does a Digital Marketing Salary Vary Depending on Experience?

 Although we’ve looked at average wages for positions and locations, it’s also important to factor in how many years of expertise you have.

-Year-on-year, average salaries can jump by 15% or as much as 50%, so it’s all down to the scarcity of your role, demand for your skills, and competition between high-end employers!
+Year-on-year, your average digital marketing salary can jump by 15% or as much as 50%, so it’s all down to the scarcity of your role, demand for your skills, and competition between high-end employers!

 Below we’ve drafted out a ten-year plan to show how you can leverage each year of knowledge to negotiate a higher pay rate.